FuchsEDV/Thrixty/README.md

 * Full Background Support with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
 * Settings File or similiar instead of an overload of html attributes. => Required for the more non-standardy options.
 * Minimap Mask crossbrowser compatibility.
 (The reverse-drawing of a filled rectangle will only work in webkit browsers.)

+Errors:
+* Fullpagemode is not working properly, as there were changes to the CSS.
+This needs to be fixed, before creating a new version.

 ###8.)
 License
 ```txt